-Many times you may be working with a student who is disruptive and/or distressed and it can be difficult to assess what route to take with the student and who to contact about the situation.
-We have created the Distressed Student Response Guide for both campuses and learning centers that can assist in working with the student.
+Many times you may be working with a person who is disruptive and/or distressed and it can be difficult to assess what route to take with the person and who to contact about the situation.
+We have created the Distressed Person Response Guide for both campuses and learning centers that can assist in working with the person.

 1. How should "disruptive" behavior be defined?

 We define "disruptive" behavior as behavior a reasonable person would view as being likely to disrupt or interfere with teaching in the classroom or operations of the College.
 This behavior can occur in and out of the classroom and include things such as loud or prolonged side conversations; exaggerated movement of papers, books, or other materials; use f disruptive mechanical devices; repeatedly leaving class early or coming to class late; unnecessary or repetitive questions or comments which seek to delay the normal instruction process; or resorting to physical or verbal threats.

 The first step is to state reasonable expectations in advance and clarify standards for the conduct in your class.
 For example, if you want cell phones turned off in class, say so in your syllabus, and on the first day of class.
 Clearly explain the reasons for your expectations, and invite person comments and suggestions.

 3. How should I respond to classroom disruption?

 Faculty members have broad authority to manage the classroom environment.
 Overall, key factors in responding to apparent disruptive or uncivil behavior are clarity in expectations; courtesy and fairness in responses, making sure person have an opportunity to discuss the incident with you in a timely manner, progressive discipline in which persons are given an opportunity to self-correct their behavior.

 It is strongly advised to keep records of dates, times, and objective details of when there is disruptive behavior from a person for when/if the faculty or staff member decides to file a formal incident report about the person.